Dump months: Etymology

 The term "dump months" comes from the belief that studios use the time periods in question as a "dumping ground" for movies they are contractually obligated to release but believe to have limited commercial prospects at best.
 "The big studios would never in a million years use this phrase", Dade Hayes, coauthor of Open Wide: How Hollywood Box Office Became A National Obsession, told Newsday in August 2017. "[B]ut they do view [these times of year] as a dumping ground."

 Critics and journalists have no such reservations.
 "The first months of the year are known as the 'dump months' in Hollywood," wrote Vegas Seven critic Una LaMarche in early 2013, a period characterized by "movies that studios dislike, and want to release with little fanfare."
 Likewise, Paul Shirey at JoBlo.com dismisses September as "one of the most worthless months at the box office."

-The earliest use of the term to turn up in a Google search is a 2007 article in the British newspaper The Guardian.
-"In the US, January is 'dump month' at the movies," critic Jonathan Bernstein wrote.
-"The films no studios believe in or care about ... suddenly become the sole choice available to regular filmgoers hungry for fresh fare."
+Jay Carr, a film critic for The Boston Globe, deployed the term in a 1989 article for his newspaper, one of the earliest uses of the term in print.
+"Everybody knows that January and February are post-Christmas dump months for the studios, when they open the movies that weren't strong enough for Christmas and aren't strong enough for Easter", Carr wrote.
 Use of the term became more common in the early 2010s.

 Causes

-While both dump-month periods immediately follow periods of greater movie attendance, when event movies expected to be critical and/or commercial successes are released, and periods of greater consumer spending generally there are also reasons specific to both periods that further dampen movie attendance to limit the expected box office returns to the extent that movies with strong potential will be scheduled for other times of year.
+While both dump-month periods immediately follow periods of greater movie attendance, when event movies expected to be critical or commercial successes are released, and periods of greater consumer spending generally there are also reasons specific to both periods that further dampen movie attendance to limit the expected box office returns to the extent that movies with strong potential will be scheduled for other times of year.